michaelsergio/nasm-instruction-set/interrupts.md

 Note:

-the resolution of the wait period is 977 microseconds on many systems (1 million microseconds - 1 second).
+The resolution of the wait period is 977 microseconds on many systems (1 million microseconds - 1 second).

 Windows XP does not support this interrupt (always sets CF=1).

 ### INT 16h / AH = 00h
-get keystroke from keyboard (no echo).
+Get keystroke from keyboard (no echo).

 return:
 * AH = BIOS scan code.